 DMAP provides an additional means for landowners to manage deer to meet their land-use goals.
 It also provides additional opportunities to the hunters who participate in the program.

-All public landowners, private landowners or lessees where no fee is charged for hunting, and any defined hunting club are eligible to enroll in DMAP.
+Public landowners, political subdivisions, government agencies, private landowners or lessees where no fee is charged for hunting, and any defined hunting club are eligible to enroll in DMAP.
 Qualified landowners are issued DMAP coupons at a rate of up to one coupon for every five acres of cultivated land, or one coupon for every 50 acres of non-cultivated land.
 Landowners requesting more than the standard rate of permits or with fewer than 5 acres of cultivated land or fewer than 50 acres of non-cultivated land can enroll by answering five questions on the application.
 Landowners enrolled in DMAP are responsible for providing hunters with information about DMAP harvest permits for their property.